wp-plugins/worldcurrency/readme.txt

 * The currency selection box may be putted everywhere via html placeholder
 * Is possible to choose to hide conversion if target and origin currency are the same
 * Is possible to choose to make ajax calls over SSL
+* Is possible to choose the decimal and thousands separator for the output format

 = How To Use (once plugin is installed) =
 Enter any currency values you want converted with the [worldcurrency] shorttag.